bioidiap/bob.bio.base/doc/pipeline_simple_intro.rst

 .. py:method:: Transformer.transform(X)

-  This method takes data (``X``) as input and returns the corresponding transformed data.
+  This method takes data (``X``, N samples) as input and returns the corresponding transformed data.
 It is used for preprocessing and extraction.

 .. py:method:: Transformer.fit(X, y=None)